-Memory and commemoration of the kofur kassem massacre in the educational system: collective healing narrative and identity building
+Remembering our parents: Memory and commemoration of the kofur kassem massacre in the educational system

 Maram Masarwi

 Abstract:

 Studies examining the reification of nationhood narratives in educational systems have typically focused on memories rooted in trauma, and the tremendous role of memory and commemoration in schools (Trost, 2019, Apple,1979).
 This paper examines the ways in which the local education system has remembered and perpetuated the story of the Kufor Kaseem massacre.
 My main argument is that educational practices succeeded to examine the collective memory processes that occur simultaneously and in conjunction with the process of collective identity formation to help maintain the local community unity.
 Links between collective memory and collective identity are theoretically traced, and the concept of narrative commemoration is proposed to help explore two distinct processes that emerged in the analysis.
 The first process, collective memory creation, makes collective memories of Traumatic events that occurred in the past of the local population and failed to process them due to the sociopolitical circumstances that characterized the period in which the traumatic event took place, and prevented it from doing so, available to be shared by the whole local community .
 The second process, led the local education system to plays a central role in the process of socialization, which teaches the story of the massacre as a memory of national culture and collective memory.